Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/K8s_helm_deploy.md

 ## Deploy VoE onto AKS/AKS-HCI

 Now you are ready to deploy VoE onto your AKS/AKS-HCI cluster.
-Make sure the system that you are using to deploy VoE has access to your cluster (you can perform `kubectl` commands against your cluster)
+Make sure the system that you are using to deploy VoE has access to your cluster (you can perform `kubectl` commands against your cluster).
+For more information on access, please visit the following links depending on your platform of choice: [Access AKS](https://docs.microsoft.com/en-us/azure/aks/control-kubeconfig-access), [Access AKS-HCI](https://docs.microsoft.com/en-us/azure-stack/aks-hci/ad-sso)

 ### Create a values.yaml file